holdymoldy/arjuna/faq.rst

 Can I have access to the GPU nodes?
 -----------------------------------

-The GPU nodes are available to users of the Viswanathan, Lane, Sekar groups.
+The GPU nodes are available to users of the Viswanathan, Lane, and Sekar groups.
 If your advisor is in Chemical Engineering, you may request limited access to GPU nodes.